AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 This also applies when pressing the s key but in reverse, we do our multiplication with the `cameraSpeed` scalar (0.05) and `cameraFront` (0, 0, -1) to get the vector (0, 0, -0.05).
 However, we now subtract our new vector with the `cameraPos` vector which starts at a default of (0, 0, 3).
 So if our camera was at the default vector and we wanted to do subtraction, the equation would be (0, 0, 3) - (0, 0, -0.5) = (0, 0, 3.05).
 Remember that when we subtract a negative value with a negative value we get a positive value.
 Also note that since the z-axis points towards the camera, the camera position is actually moving backwards in world space.

-The d key is a bit different, when it is pressed we do a cross product of our
+The d key is a bit different, when it is pressed we do a cross product of `cameraFront `